Pittvandewitt/Wavelet/README.md

 The graphic equalizer consists of 9 bands.
 You can set each slider independently to change the balance in frequency response or to remove obvious imbalance issues.
 You can also use this feature to compensate the frequency response of your speakers or your headphones if they're are not listed in the AutoEq section, or if you would like to add some coloration to your audio stream.

-- __Presets__ contains a few presets for a given set of music genres.
+- __Presets__ contains a few presets for a given set of sound signatures.
 The first entry will reset all bands to stock.

 ## Bass boost